DiamondLightSource/discorpy/docs/source/usage.rst

   .. code-block:: python

-     # For Python lists
+     # For a Python list
      element1 = points_n1[0][1]
      # For a Numpy array
      element2 = points_n2[0,1]

-     # For Python lists
+     # For a Python list
      sub_set1 = points_n1[0][0:2]
      # For a Numpy array
      sub_set2 = points_n2[0,0:2]